kexiZeroing/kexiZeroing.github.io/src/posts/link-collection.md

 A universal local knowledge base solution: https://github.com/GanymedeNil/document.ai

 Local knowledge based ChatGLM with langchain: https://github.com/imClumsyPanda/langchain-ChatGLM

-A proof-of-concept of a brain for an AI agent: https://github.com/mckaywrigley/ai-brainstore

 Share your wildest ChatGPT conversations with one click: https://sharegpt.com